Nickel Plate Express uses a 1956 diesel locomotive originally built for the Erie Mining Company!

 Track Restoration Update

-The Nickel Plate Express has finished rail restoration from Atlanta to Noblesville.
+The Nickel Plate Express restored the tracks from Atlanta to Noblesville in 2018.
 Atlanta Pacific Rail oversaw restoration and handled brush cutting along the right of way to ensure clear visibility.